NataljaNeumann/SyncFolders/README.md

 All of this is done automatically, so your personal family photos and videos are kept safe as good as possible.

 A log is shown after completion of the operation and also saved in Documents folder for later reference.

+If you want to thank for the work that has already been done, you can send some money via PayPal to NataljaNeumann@gmx.de